Survey on Neural Routing Solvers: Introduction

 A recent and transformative development that can address this limitation in heuristic design automation is the emergence of \underline{n}eural \underline{r}outing \underline{s}olvers (NRSs).
 NRSs leverage deep learning (DL) models to learn implicit heuristic rules from data~\cite{kool2018attention}, replacing their handcrafted counterparts within heuristic frameworks.
 Their advantages over traditional heuristics primarily lie in two aspects: (1) reducing reliance on manual design by learning from data rather than manual trial-and-error tuning~\cite{bengio2021machine}, and (2) enabling GPU-accelerated parallel computation for problem solving.

 The growing literature on NRSs has been partially reviewed in several surveys, yet a significant gap remains.
 Surveys organized from a learning perspective~\cite{veres2019deep,vesselinova2020learning,bengio2021machine,kotary2021end,peng2021graph,cappart2023combinatorial,bogyrbayeva2024machine,shahbazian2024integrating,chung2025neural,tao2025combinatorial,alanzi2025solving,martins2025systematic,jin2024unified} typically structure the field around DL techniques related to specific components, which cannot capture algorithmic structure and behavior of NRSs.
 Other surveys adopting a hybrid perspective~\cite{zhang2023review,bai2023analytics,liu2023good,wu2024neural,sui2025survey,li2022overview,wang2024solving,zhou2025learning,mazyavkina2021reinforcement,wang2021deep,li2021research,zong2025deep,araya2026makes} often introduce secondary attributes to define heuristic categories or restrict attention to NRSs with such attributes, leading to (1) incomplete coverage, forcing a residual ``others'' category, (2) ambiguous classification, resulting in self-contradictory taxonomies, or (3) limited scope, omitting NRSs without chosen attributes from discussion.
 Overall, these surveys lack a unified algorithm-level perspective on the field.
+This makes it difficult to clearly characterize algorithmic commonalities and differences among NRSs, and to provide systematic insights and future directions for each category and the field.
 A comparative summary is provided in Table~\ref{tab:survey_existing}.

 This survey of NRSs makes two main contributions: (1) a unified algorithm-level review from the perspective of heuristics, and (2) a generalization-focused evaluation pipeline.